 By that token, the K4700 is useless.
 It also doesn't do anything to decrease turn-off time, as Rod Elliott does with the zeners.
-Tyler Thornblade has written an article how to modify K4700 to make it more robust.
+Tyler Thornblade has written an article (no longer availble, but it is in The Internet Archive) how to modify K4700 to make it more robust.

 I chose to wire the protector before the rail fuses in the main power supply.
 The reason for that is quite simple: it needs power to operate.
 Should the negative rail fuse blow, the amplifiers output will contain +70V.
 But because the DC detector no longer gets a negative supply, it is unable to detect anything anymore.

 I'm not worried much about the DC protector catching fire or whatever on short conditions (because of the lack of fusing), because (high value) resistors are part of the current path, and resistors are very unlikely to fail short circuit.
 And if the relay transistor shorts, all that will happen is that the relay will be always on.
 This may be undesirable because the relay can't be switched off on fault conditions anymore, but that is a different problem.